Fast, Slow, and Tool-augmented Thinking for LLMs: A Review: Introduction

-\paragraph{Slow thinking:} Similar to human System 2 cognition, slow thinking engages in step-by-step, deliberative reasoning.
-Techniques such as chain-of-thought prompting~\cite{wei2022chain}, self-reflection~\cite{ji2023towards}, and intermediate verification~\cite{liang2024improving} enable the model to decompose problems and validate intermediate results, thereby improving performance on more challenging tasks.
+Similar to human System~2 cognition, slow thinking engages in step-by-step, deliberative reasoning.
+Techniques such as chain-of-thought (CoT) prompting~\cite{wei2022chain} and its extensions like the tree-of-thoughts (ToT)~\cite{yao2023tree}, as well as other techniques including self-reflection~\cite{ji2023towards} and intermediate verification~\cite{liang2024improving}, enable models to decompose problems, explore alternative reasoning paths, and validate intermediate results.
+This mode is particularly effective for complex tasks such as mathematical problem solving, logical deduction, planning, and scientific explanation, where intermediate reasoning steps are crucial for correctness, although at the cost of increased latency and computation.